 The festival also presents local and regional productions in the competitive section “Focus Caucasus” with documentaries selected from the following countries: Georgia, Armenia, Azerbaijan, Russia, Turkey.

 Moreover, each year, the documentary culture and documentary film industry of one particular country is highlighted in the side section: “Guest Country”.
-This year films from Romania will be presented.
+This year films from Hungary will be presented.

 Moreover, we organize workshops and industry meetings for young documentary filmmakers and producers.
 We invite experienced documentary professionals from all over the world to attend project development and presentation sessions in Tbilisi.
 Some of the invited experts who’ve attended our industry sections were: Katja Wildermuth (commissioning editor, MDR), Paul Pauwels (director EDN), Simone Baumann (producer, Germany), Luciano Barisone (festival director), Emilie Kleinmann (Arte, France), Uldis Cekulis (producer, Latvia), Isabel Arrate Fernandez (IDFA Bertha Fund), Tue Steen Mueller (documentary expert, Denmark), Peter Symes (producer, UK), Hans Robert Eisenhauer (producer, Germany), etc.